Proof of concept

 setupbox is a Middleware for implementing own storage cloud

-Affected versions of this package are vulnerable to Directory Traversal due to incorrect use of
+Affected versions of this package are vulnerable to Directory Traversal due to improper input sanitization passed through the

 A Directory Traversal attack (also known as path traversal) aims to access files and directories that are stored outside the intended folder.
 By manipulating files with "dot-dot-slash (../)" sequences and its variations, or by using absolute file paths, it may be possible to access arbitrary files and directories stored on file system, including application source code, configuration, and other critical system files.